History

 Torsional Pendulum Table Clock 1

-I constructed the winding arbor and the attachment of the spring to the winder shaft using components from the hardware store and hobby shop that were cut, drilled, and soldered together.
+I constructed the winding arbor and the attachment of the spring to the winder shaft using components from the hardware store and hobby shop that were cut, drilled and soldered together.
 It worked but was not elegant.
 Inspired by a colleague at work who had purchased a lathe and was making some interesting items, I bought a small lathe and ancillary equipment from the Little Machine Shop.
 As a Graduate Trainee at Rolls-Royce approximately 35 years ago, I learned the basics of lathe use.
-I was amazed at how much came back to me and how quickly I was able to produce small brass and steel components needed to construct a more elegant winder mechanism.
+I was amazed at how much came back to me and how quickly I could produce the small brass and steel components needed to construct a more elegant winder mechanism.

 Mini Lathe